TodePond/TodePondDotCom/wikiblogarden/blending/goals/community/readme.md

 Share your scrappy fiddles!
 This is especially useful if you're in uncharted territory, without a clear use case in mind.
 Who knows what your thing will be used for?

+And if the goal is to "influence people", there is far too much time spent on the prototyping the thing, and far too little spent on prototyping the communications.

 ## Solving problems

-Some people *did* say that they're "solving hard problems", but it was often as a secondary point.
+Some people *did* say that they're "solving hard problems", but it was only a secondary goal.
 Quite a common response was that people felt ashamed to *just* be "influencing people", often liking it to being an internet influencer or something.

 So solving hard problems is a "must" for some people.
 You need to fill your quota— to pay your dues, so that people take you seriously.
 In this case, the real goal is still to "influence people" of course.
 And you're doing it by "solving hard problems".